 A teacher candidate in a third-grade setting could create a set of math problems in Google Docs, such as adding/subtracting whole numbers.
-The teacher candidate could assign groups of four students through Google Hangout.
-Students could then work collaboratively in Google Hangout.
-Students could solve the problem on the Google Doc worksheet and provide a short written narrative on how to solve each problem.
-Students could then create a short set of Google Slides for the other groups in the class as a tutorial on adding/subtracting whole numbers.
+The teacher candidate could assign groups of four students through Google Hangouts/Chat.
+Students could then work collaboratively in Google Hangouts/Chat.
+Students could solve the problem on the Google Docs worksheet and provide a short written narrative on how to solve each problem.
+Students could then create a short set of Google Slides for the other groups in the class, small learning group, and/or individual student(s) as a tutorial on adding/subtracting whole numbers.
 Upon completion of these collaborative Google Slides, the teacher candidate could evaluate students' performance slide decks (products) and record the evaluation (determined by the candidate's school or district direction for grading, e.g., pass/fail, letter grade) in Google Classroom.